Bindlestiff Southwest Tours info and FAQ’s:

 Can I take part in some optional activities?

 Our lasting relationships with local vendors allow us to offer great rates on activities specifically tailored to each tour.
 You will be guided through a number of activity options and based on personal preferences your tour leader will arrange your optional activities for you.
 Each tour has both included activities and optional activities.
-We have listed the many optional activities along with a guide to their prices per each tour so that you can budget accordingly.
+We have listed the many optional activities along with a guide to their prices per tour so that you can budget accordingly.

 How much luggage can I bring?